 - ⅔ cup Parmesan cheese finely grated

-- 2 tbsp fresh rosemary stems removed and finely chopped
+- 2 tablespoon fresh rosemary stems removed and finely chopped

 - ½ cup unsalted butter cold and cubed